dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 of storm tracks.
 We want to model the data with a single record for each storm, with a line geometry showing the entire track and the start and end time for the track.

-The data is provided as in Shapefile format.
+The data is provided in Shapefile format.
 As expected for a worldwide dataset, it is in the WGS84 geodetic coordinate system (lat/long).
 In PostGIS this common
 [Spatial Reference System](https://postgis.net/docs/manual-dev/using_postgis_dbmanagement.html#spatial_ref_sys)